Maleyka-gh/Data_augmentation_in_epileptic_seizure_detection_viaCNNs/README.md

 Studies have shown that data augmentation techniques can improve the generalizability of deep learning networks, thereby reducing overfitting and enabling the networks to handle imbalanced datasets more effectively.
-  Various data augmentation techniques are available, ranging from basic to more advanced methods, such as deep generative models.
-Like data augmentation techniques used for images, many data augmentation techniques for time series are also based on the random transformation of the training data.
-However, due to a diverse amount of time series with each having different characteristics, not each technique applies to every dataset.
-The augmentation techniques include basic approaches that involve random transformations in the time, frequency, and magnitude domains and advanced approaches that use Generative Adversarial Networks (GANs) to generate synthetic time series.
+Data augmentation techniques include basic approaches that involve random transformations in the time, frequency, and magnitude domains and advanced approaches that use Generative Adversarial Networks (GANs) to generate synthetic time series.